Saturday, March 6, 2010

 I think these guitars were older than ME.

 He was enjoying resurgence, of sorts, after cutting the album “Strike Like Lightning” for Alligator that was played on and produced by Stevie Ray Vaughan.
-Lonnie was kind of a wooly looking guy, with a snaggle-tooth smile and a scruffy white beard that made him look kind of like Kenny Rogers’ evil twin.
+Lonnie was kind of a wooly-looking guy, with a snaggle-tooth smile and a scruffy white beard that made him look like Kenny Rogers’ evil twin.

 NOT "The Gambler.
 The great thing about Peabody's was that if you got there early enough, you could watch the whole show from this close.